rahulverma7062445/flipbook-web/README.md

 * To run `flipbook-web` in your local environment follow below steps:

-1. Go to this [link](https://innersource.soprasteria.com/di-codebase/sopraflipbook/flipbook-web) and download or clone `sopraflipbook` project in your local directory.
+1. Go to this [link](https://github.com/rahulverma7062445/flipbook-web/) and download or clone `flipbook` project in your local directory.
 2. Start the server using `httpd.exe -k start` command.